 As of May 8, 1998, the Apollo Holders are the beneficial owners of 8.9% of the Company's Common Stock and held \$97,239,000 principal amount of BGLS' 15.75% Senior Secured Notes due 2001 (the "BGLS Notes").
-For information concerning the Standstill Agreement with the Apollo Holders and the issuance of warrants to purchase shares of the Company's common stock to the Apollo Holders in connection with the Standstill Agreement, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Recent Developments --- The Company", as well as Note 9 to the Company's Consolidated Financial Statements.
+For information concerning the Standstill Agreement with the Apollo Holders and the issuance of warrants to purchase shares of the Company's common stock to the Apollo Holders in connection with the Standstill Agreement, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Recent Developments -- The Company", as well as Note 9 to the Company's Consolidated Financial Statements.
 The Company, New Valley and their affiliates have other business relationships with affiliates of the Apollo Holders.
 For additional information concerning such business relationships, see "The Company -- New Valley Corporation -- Western Realty" and "-- New Valley Realty Division", as well as Note 2 to the Company's Consolidated Financial Statements.
-See "Selling Stockholders".

-As of May 8, 1998, High River is the beneficial owner of 7.3% of the Company's common stock and an affiliate, Tortoise Corp., held \$97,551,000 principal amount of the BGLS Notes.
+As of May 8, 1998, High River, the Selling Stockholder under this Prospectus, is the beneficial owner of 7.3% of the Company's common stock and an affiliate, Tortoise Corp., held \$97,551,000 principal amount of the BGLS Notes.
 On January 16, 1998, the Company entered into a Stock Purchase Agreement in which High River purchased 1,500,000 shares of the Company's common stock at \$6.00 per share for an aggregate purchase price of \$9,000,000.
+The Company has agreed to use its best efforts to file with the SEC a registration statement to cover resales of the shares by High River to be declared effective by May 15, 1998.
+If the registration statement has not been declared effective by such date, liquidated damages on the shares of Common Stock will accrue at the rate of \$25,000 per day for the first 60-day period, and thereafter at the rate of \$50,000 per day, provided that the aggregate liquidated damages shall not exceed \$9,000,000.
+See "Selling Stockholder".